KevinGranlund/SWEProj/README.md

-This project monitors bandwidth usage, with automated reporting, once banddiwth exceeds cap it sends email to the admin, it also restricts access to to whitelisted websites stored in text file
+This project monitors bandwidth usage, with automated reporting, once banddiwth exceeds cap it sends email to the admin, it also restricts access to to blacklisted websites stored in text file

 HOW TO USE: